-The following chart shows the number of cases assigned per Appeals Officers.
+The following two charts show the number of cases assigned per Appeals Officers and the current caseload with projections reflecting how cases are being assigned.

 Statutory Scheduling Timeliness

 NRS 616C.345 requires the Appeals Officer to schedule a hearing within 10 days of receiving an appeal, for a hearing date within 90 days, while providing at least 30 days notice to the parties.
 Appeals Officers are required to render decisions within 30 days as set forth in NRS 616C.360.